MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-2a.md

 ## Configure Windows Admin Center

-Your Azure Virtual Machine deployment automatically installed Windows Admin Center 2103, however there are some additional configuration steps that must be performed before you can use it to deploy AKS hybrid:
+Your Azure Virtual Machine deployment automatically installed Windows Admin Center 2103, however there are some additional configuration steps that must be performed before you can use it to deploy AKS:

 1. Double-click the **Windows Admin Center** shortcut on the desktop.
 2. In Windows Admin Center, you might receive notifications in the top-right corner, indicating that some extensions are updating automatically.
 Let these updates finish before proceeding.
 Windows Admin Center may refresh automatically during this process.
-3. Once completed, navigate to **Settings**, then **Extensions**.
+3. Once complete, navigate to **Settings**, then **Extensions**.
 4. Select **Installed extensions** and you should see **Azure Kubernetes Service** listed as installed.

    :::image type="content" source="media/aks-hci-evaluation-guide/installed-extensions.png" alt-text="Screenshot of installed extensions in Windows Admin Center.":::